 Forgiveness is a conscious decision to let go of feelings of anger or resentment harbored toward a person who has committed a wrong.
 It can often help the one who has been wronged release any negative feelings and achieve a sense of peace.
-An individual who finds it difficult to forgive others for wrongs may be able to explore the benefits of forgiveness in therapy and as a result become able to forgive more easily.
+A person who finds it difficult to forgive others may want to explore the benefits of forgiveness in therapy and as a result become able to forgive more easily.

 Although the term "forgiveness" may bring to mind religious concepts, forgiveness need not have anything to do with religion.
-Forgiveness also does not mean that one has forgotten or excused an offense, simply that one has recognized it and made a conscious decision to let go of the pain it has caused.
-When forgiving someone, it is not necessary that one also reconciles with the offender, and misconceptions of the idea of forgiveness may be potentially harmful, especially in the case of an unhealthy or harmful relationship.
-Some might be inclined to think that reconciliation occurs along with forgiveness, but this is not always the case.
-One may be able to forgive a family member, for example, who has said or done hurtful things, but it may be harmful, both mentally and physically, to maintain a connection with that family member.
+Forgiveness also does not mean that one has forgotten or excused an offense.
+Rather, it means recognizing it and making a conscious decision to let go of the pain it has caused.
+When forgiving someone, it is not necessary to reconcile with the offender.
+Misconceptions of forgiveness may be harmful, especially in the case of an unhealthy or violent relationship.
+Some might be inclined to think reconciliation occurs along with forgiveness, but this is not always true.
+For example, one may be able to forgive a family member who has said or done hurtful things, but it may be harmful, both mentally and physically, to maintain a connection with that family member.

-Forgiveness is often necessary in the case of a perceived offense against the self, close friends, or family, when an individual says hurtful things due to differing ethics or morals, or as a result of the stigmatization of or disregard for one's identity or beliefs.
+Forgiveness is often necessary in the case of a perceived offense against the self, close friends, or family, when a person says hurtful things due to differing ethics or morals, or as a result of the stigmatization of or disregard for one's identity or beliefs.

 Some people may be able to forgive others by: